aimlabmu/aimlab-docs/python-env/readme.md

 ## Instruction
 - Download all dependencies and install them.
+- For Miniconda 3, **DO NOT** forget to check `Add Anaconda to my PATH environment variable` and `Register Anaconda as my default Python 3.6` otherwise you won't be able to use `conda` command in command line.

 ### Miniconda 3
 Since Miniconda is a small version of Anaconda, so it does not include any packages at installation.
 After installing Miniconda, we have to install packages by ourselves, some of the basic packages which is used regularly are listed as follows.